drhelius/grpc-demo/README.md

 This is the URL for the GitHub pages in this git repo: <https://drhelius.github.io/grpc-demo/>

-If you visit this URL with your browser you will face a 404 as there aren't any web content at all.
+If you visit this URL with your browser you will face a 404 as there isn't any web content at all.
 But Helm knows there is a Helm repository there because it can find the `index.yaml`: <https://drhelius.github.io/grpc-demo/index.yaml>

-In order to create the chart tgz file you can use the following commands:
+In order to create the compressed chart file you can use the following commands:

 ```bash
 $ helm package helm-charts/grpc-demo-services